itu-itis22-cetinkayah20/itu-itis22-cetinkayah20/README.md

 Hi there!

-I'm Hakan Çetinkaya, a 23-year-old computer engineering student at Istanbul Technical University (ITU) with a passion for software development, particularly in web development
+I'm Hakan Çetinkaya, a 23-year-old senior computer engineering student at Istanbul Technical University (ITU) with a passion for software development, particularly in web development

 About Me